21 Pottery Wheel Throwing Tips

 19. Remove Excess Slip with a Rib

 Using a flexible rib can help you remove excess slip and refine the form of your pottery piece.
 It also helps to smooth out the surface and strengthen the structure.
 You can use both a Metal Scraper or a Soft Palmer Rib.
 They both Bend and work well.
-It’ll be a matter of what your preference is.
+It’ll be a matter of your preference.

 Place your anchor hand on the inside to brace the clay.
 Start from the base and move upward with a smooth, continuous motion.
 Apply even pressure throughout the process, being careful not to remove too much clay or create unwanted indentations.